LIVESTREAM | SOUNDbath

 INSTALLATION:

-A place specific installation will depict versions on the place where it is shown, specifically the Alberni and Joyce Street intersection, where the public library and art centre building are now located.
-Lying in the middle of the city - creeks, and perhaps waterfalls, would have once run downslope through lush temperate rainforest.
-Now diverted and flowing through residential neighbourhoods, parks, commercial areas, box stores, parking lots and over/under roads, these waterways eventually enter the sea at various points.
+A place specific installation recreating versions of the site where it is shown, specifically the Alberni and Joyce Street intersection, where a public library and civic arts building are now located.
+Lying in the middle of a city now paved over - creeks, and perhaps waterfalls, would have once run downslope through lush temperate rainforest.
+Now diverted and flowing in culverts through residential neighbourhoods, parks, commercial areas, box stores, parking lots, over and under roads, these waterways eventually enter the sea at various points.

 Through waterflow and sedimentation, these waterways have been shaping our collective spaces since time immemorial - wearing down soil and rock while carrying nutrients to the river flora and fauna that in turn provide life and stability to the riverbanks.
 These waterways have been shaped by dams, erosion, construction, waste, power generation, recreation, farming, forestry, blackberries and ivy.